 We hope you too got green fingers and found a way to teach your children about when their food comes from and how they can create new life, by giving back to the environment and living a sustainable lifestyle.
 We would love to know what you planted or any new ideas you may have too!

 Keep your seedlings and plants in order with our assorted designs of dishwasher, microwave and washing machine safe name labels.
-We have a variety of fun themed name labels your children absolutely love, from iron-on, stick-on to woven labels, we have a label for everything!
+We have a variety of fun themed name labels your children absolutely love, from iron-on, stick-on to woven name labels, we have a name label for everything!